 Added luxury: a room with a view

-Watching the twinkling city lights shimming above the Thames whilst sipping champagne on the balcony of a world renowned rooftop bar is one of life’s greatest pleasures.
+Watching the twinkling city lights shimming above the Thames whilst sipping champagne on the balcony of a world renowned rooftop bar is one of life’s greatest pleasures, and undoubtedly amongst the best things to do in London.
 It’s an easily achievable dream at one of our favourite boutique hotels, the Mondrian.
 Built in the famous Sea Containers on the South Bank, it has sophisticated seduction down to a fine art, with interiors based on designer shipping and glamorous river view suites looking towards St Paul’s Cathedral.

 Top Tip: Book well ahead to get the best deals, but also keep an eye on prices.
 If you’ve used a site like Booking.com then often cancellation is free, so if you find your room at a cheaper price nearer the time, you can just cancel and make a new booking.
 I saved myself £70 doing this on my last visit.
 Which I promptly spent on afternoon tea!